What Better Subject to Study than the Workings of the Mind and Behavior

 With your undergraduate degree from Molloy, you'll be prepared for a variety of in-demand careers.
-You will also be ready to pursue a graduate education and training required for a number of professional options in the field of psychology, including clinical, counseling, school, industrial-organizational, or forensic psychology.
-Whatever your ultimate occupational goal, a knowledge of psychology will serve you well.
+You will also be ready to pursue a graduate education and training required for a number of professional options in the field of psychology, including Clinical Psychology, Mental Health Counseling, School Psychology, Industrial-Organizational Psychology, or Forensic Psychology.

 Mental Health Counseling By the Numbers